maormoshe1/Android_WhatsApp/README.md

 Unfortunately we were unable to get the message to appear right after it was sent
-But you have to return back and enter again to the chat so that you can see all the messages on the chat screen
+But you have to perform a refresh (exit and login to some page) so that you can see all the messages on the chat screen.
+Also, if you switch between users in order to load the contacts, you must perform a refresh.